Download this document as a PDF: DAC Open Access Policy, v. 1.1.

 How to Find and Download DAC Open Access Images

-An initial group of DAC Open Access Images representing Goya's 80 Caprichos is available via Davison Art Center Collection Search online, and images of more works will be added as soon as possible.
-This will be supplemented by access via image aggregators for wider discovery, once those agreements are in place.
+DAC Open Access Images representing Goya's 80 Caprichos, the set of Ovid's Metamorphoses after Goltzius, and approximately 1,800 French and Italian prints from the 16th through 19th centuries are now available via Davison Art Center Collection Search online.
+More images will be added as soon as possible.
+This direct access will be supplemented by access via image aggregators for wider discovery once those agreements are in place.

 Tips and technical recommendations for DAC image users are available in the DAC Open Access Images ReadMe (PDF).
 It has important information about how to use these images effectively in regard to accurate color and other concerns.

-The section "DAC Open Access Images Policy" is version 1.0 of the policy, published and first applied December 12, 2012.
+Version 1.0 of this policy was published and first applied on December 12, 2012.
+This version 1.1 reflects updated language in notes 7 and 9 regarding the applied scope of Creative Commons licensing.
 On occasion this page's other text is updated, but any change to the policy will be noted here.
 “DAC Open Access Images” and “Open Access Images from the Davison Art Center, Wesleyan University” are synonyms, as are “DAC Open Access Image” and “Open Access Image from the Davison Art Center, Wesleyan University.”
 The policy and some language were based in part, with permission, on documents from the National Gallery of Art (U.S.), Yale University, and the Los Angeles County Museum of Art, three leaders in providing Open Access images from U.S. art museum collections.